GLUS-video/GLUS/README.md

 Set the paths in the scripts and then run ``scripts/train_glus_s.sh`` or ``scripts/train_glus_a.sh``.
 The scripts will automatically start the training, and transform the saved checkpoint into hugging-face format when the training finished.

 #### Key Frame Selection
-For the usage of key frame selection, please refer to the `KFS` Branch.
+For the usage of key frame selection, please refer to the [KFS_README](kfs/README.md).

 ### 4. Evaluation